docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 Closed Captioning
 ================================================================================

 This captioning data is attached to a sequence by the user via menu items in the Sequence menu.
 In the Program Monitor, the Closed Captioning Display options in the fly-out menu give the user control over the display.
 The hardware should always transmit any Closed Captioning data, and the user can go through the hardware monitor's on-screen display menu to choose which caption track to view.
-The closed captioning data is accessible using the new Captioning Suite.
+The closed captioning data is accessible using the new :ref:`universals/sweetpea-suites.captioning-suite`.
 Use this data for the hardware output.

 ----

 Driving Transmitters from Other Plug-ins
 ================================================================================

 Transmitters can be driven by many areas of the Premiere Pro interface.
 Currently, they are called to show frames from the Program Monitor and Source Monitor.
-But other types of plug-ins can use the Transmit Invocation Suite to push frames to transmitters.
+But other types of plug-ins can use the :ref:`transmitters/suites.transmit-invocation-suite` to push frames to transmitters.
 For example, an effect or titler with a modal setup dialog could push frames to the output.

 ----